Conical geodesic bicombings on subsets of normed vector spaces: A non-consistent convex bicombing

+and consequently, \eqref{Eq:ConvexityCondition} follows.
 A similar calculation can also be carried out for all other pairings of geodesics of the bicombing.
 To this end, we shall distinguish several cases.
 This is done in the appendix, where detailed proofs of Propositions~\ref{Prop:convex} and \ref{Prop:convex'} are given.